Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 Energy contributes over 40% of New Zealand’s total greenhouse gas emissions.
 One third of these are from process heat, that in most instances is generated from burning fossil fuels.
 Process heat is mostly used by industrial businesses, providing a unique opportunity for industry to significantly reduce its emissions by up to 7 million tonnes of carbon dioxide each year1.

-Renewable energy options for generating process heat include:
+Renewable energy options for process heat include:

 - Wood-fuelled (biomass) boilers